10-Day Portugal Trip (Part 2/5) – Sintra and Cascais Day Trip

 Brace for quite an uphill hike from the entrance to the actual palace, which is going to be quite a bit of a workout!
 Once there, you’d be greeted with colourful and romantic architecture.
 We didn’t pay any extras for visiting the staterooms.
 The Park ticket we got allows us to explore the palace grounds and terraces, which are quite sufficient in my opinion.

-Portuguese Tapas at La Tascantiga
+Portuguese tapas at La Tascantiga in Sintra Portugal

 Lunch at La Tascantiga

 After the Pena Palace, we took the circuit bus back into Sintra town centre and had lunch at a Portuguese tapas restaurant named La Tascantiga.
-We sampled through a couple of seafood petiscos (i.e. Portuguese tapas) including fried prawns with garlic & coriander, octopus, etc. The food quality was great and we enjoyed the family-run friendly restaurant vibe as well.
+We sampled through a couple of seafood petiscos (i.e. Portuguese tapas), including fried prawns with garlic & coriander, octopus, etc. The food quality was great, and we enjoyed the friendly family-run restaurant vibe as well.

 Quinta da Regaleira

-Next up after a quick lunch recharge, we headed towards Quinta da Regaleira.
+Next up, after a quick lunch recharge, we headed towards Quinta da Regaleira.
 There are buses that would take you from Sintra’s town centre to Quinta da Regaleira, but walking is doable as well – we did the latter (maybe that explained why our legs felt so tired by the end of the day).
 If you’d like to take a bus, look out for bus #435.

-Quinta da Regaleira had been my favourite sight in Sintra.
-We really enjoyed exploring the grounds โ€“ thereโ€™s quite a lot to see!
-My favourite is definitely the iconic Ignacio Wells.
-From the top, you can descend the spiral stairs to the bottom, and then there are all these underground tunnels leading to the grotto and waterfall lake which are beautiful and really fun to explore.
+Quinta da Regaleira is my favourite sight in Sintra.
+There’s quite a lot to see and we loved exploring the grounds.
+My favourite is the iconic Ignacio Wells.
+From the top, you can descend the spiral stairs to the bottom, and then there are all these underground tunnels leading to the grotto and waterfall lake, which are beautiful and really fun to explore.

 Monserrate Palace

 Tempted by its spectacularly intricate architectural designs and manicured gardens, we originally wanted to visit the Monserrate Palace.
 However, we spent more time at Quinta da Regaleira than we anticipated and ran out of time.
-That’s why I pointed out it is worth considering splitting this whole Sintra and Cascais itinerary into 2 days instead which would allow you to take your time at each sight.
+That’s why I pointed out it is worth considering splitting this whole Sintra and Cascais itinerary into 2 days instead, which would allow you to take your time at each sight.
 Anyway, perhaps another excuse for me to come back to Portugal again to see this magnificent sight!

 To go to the Monserrate Palace from Quinta da Regaleira, take bus #435 again.